 - Campaign Influence 1.0 (AKA Salesforce Influence Model) – the default attribution model, using the “Primary Campaign Source Field”

-- Customisable Campaign Influence – for more advanced, multi-touch attribution.
+- Customizable Campaign Influence – for more advanced, multi-touch attribution.

 As the default attribution model, it’s the simplest to grasp.
 With the advances in marketing analytics and increased expectations of what can be reported on with Salesforce, many organizations will find this type of Salesforce Campaign Influence insufficient.
 With this model, you can:

 - Associate Campaigns to Opportunities, using the contact as the golden link.